 To hold scan node operators accountable for operating in the best interest of the network, each scan node must be staked with at least 2,500 FORT.

 Collectively, the detection bots on the Forta Network are generating hundreds of thousands of alerts and other data points every hour.
 Users can subscribe to alerts from a specific detection bot using the Forta App.
-They can also browse and search the latest alerts using the Forta Explorer.
+They can also browse and search the latest alerts using the Forta App.
 Also, more technical users can query for alerts using the Forta API to integrate alert feeds right into their own applications.